You’d think an ancient demon threatening Armageddon would be hard to forget, but Suicide Squad proves otherwise.

 The plot concerns a group of incarcerated super-villains made to form a super-powered Delta Force.
 Will Smith plays Deadshot, an assassin who never misses.
 Margot Robbie plays Harley Quinn, a former psychiatrist whose super-power is finding The Joker attractive.
 Viola Davis plays Amanda Waller, the puppet-master who sells the project to the Washington brass.
 The rest of the cast fall somewhere between underwritten and extraneous.

-The Dirty Dozen (1976), this ain't.
-Deadshot won't kill women or children.
-Harley's just a brat in love with a psycho.
-The Bad News Bears (1976) had more edge.
+The Dirty Dozen, this ain’t.
+Deadshot won’t kill women or children.
+Harley’s just a brat in love with a psycho.
+The Bad News Bears had more edge.

 Even the Batman cameo disappoints.
-In Batman v Superman: Dawn of Justice (2016), Batman erupted from the shadows to cripple thugs with brutal efficiency.
+In Batman v Superman, Batman erupted from the shadows to cripple thugs with brutal efficiency.
 Here, he floats down well-lit side streets to tap super-villains on the shoulder.

 The Joker is hardly in the film.
-Jared Leto mashes up Heath Ledger's intensity in The Dark Knight (2008) with Jack Nicholson's flamboyant camp in Batman (1989).
-The resulting performance is awful, but at least it holds your attention.
+Jared Leto mashes up Heath Ledger’s intensity in The Dark Knight with Jack Nicholson’s flamboyant camp in Batman.
+The resulting performance is off-character, but at least it holds your attention.

 The rest is forgettable.
 There’s a scene eighty-some-minutes in where the squad rescues Waller.
 I thought the movie over.
 But I’d forgotten the film’s antagonists, a pair of supernatural entities bent on world destruction or some-such.
 Instead of the end-credits, I faced forty more minutes of contrived plot and overwrought CGI, most of which I’d forgotten before I left the theater.